Correlation Between Ford and Invesco Actively

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Invesco Actively Managed are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days Invesco Actively Managed has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite fairly strong basic indicators, Invesco Actively is not utilizing all of its potentials.
-The latest stock price confusion, may contribute to short-horizon losses for the traders.
+The current stock price confusion, may contribute to short-horizon losses for the traders.

 Ford and Invesco Actively Volatility Contrast